Call us today on

 Get in Touch >

 Are you worried that your child may have a curved spine?
 Perhaps you suffer from

+– demonstrated in the video below – is a quick and easy way to check your little one for signs of scoliosis.
+It can be performed at home and does not require any special medical equipment.
 Please note that this test should not be used in lieu of a diagnosis from a qualified medical professional.
 If you believe that you or your child are suffering from scoliosis, be sure to see your GP.

 The Adams Forward Bending Test